alphagov/govuk-design-system-backlog/docs/ISSUE_TEMPLATE.md

+# New issue template

 > Use this template when proposing a new style, component or pattern.

+> If you are suggesting a change to something that already exists in the GOV.UK Design System, please propose it by commenting on the issue for that style, component or pattern.
+You can find issues for all published content in the ['Published' column](https://github.com/alphagov/govuk-design-system-backlog/projects/1#column-2000330) of the GOV.UK Design System backlog.

+---

 ## What
 > Give a brief description of the style, component or pattern you want to propose.